George A. Tomasso

 George A. Tomasso (March 26, 1927 – January 10, 2010) was an American businessman.
-His strategy of consistent low bidding forced change on the construction industry in Connecticut.
+His strategy of consistent low bidding forced changes in the construction industry in Connecticut.
 The director of the Connecticut Construction Industries Association said of him "It's a remarkable thing.
 Never before has someone affected the industry like this."

 Early life and family

 George Tomasso was born along with his twin brother Victor on March 26, 1927, to Angelo and Nazzarena (Briganti) Tomasso.
 His parents were immigrants from the Italian region of Abruzzo.
 He is a member of the second generation of the Tomasso construction dynasty.
 After graduating from Cheshire Academy in 1945 Tomasso attended Babson College and graduated in 1949.

 Adult life

 In 1949, his father Angelo was injured in an accident at the family's quarry, his four sons were forced to take over the business.
 George took on the role of treasure while his brother Angelo Jr. assumed the Presidency.
 He continued to manage the companies finances until it was sold in 1972 over his objections.
 After signing a pledge to stay out of the Connecticut contracting business for a number of years George moved to Florida, settling in Boca Raton and pursuing private investments.
 He died on January 10, 2010, in Farmington, Connecticut.